Programme

 Coffee (10.15-10.45)

-Elina Pyy (University of Helsinki): Seneca on screen: Graeco-Roman tragedy and the aesthetics of violence in contemporary cinema
+Elina Pyy (University of Helsinki): Seneca on Screen: Revenge, Power and the Aesthetics of Violence in 21st Century Cinema

 Jaakkojuhani Peltonen (Tampere University): Masculinity and the Experience of Pain in Roman Literature: The Case of Regulus and Its Reception